 You may refer to Indiegogo’s CAPI Help Center for an in-depth explanation of the process.

-Indiegogo released the CAPI solution on July 19, 2021 and will be discontinuing all previous browser pixel integrations starting August 20, 2021.
+Indiegogo released the CAPI solution on July 19, 2021 and have discontinued all previous browser pixel integrations on August 20, 2021.

 Need extra support?
 Reach out to an Indiegogo Expert.